-Payment Plan One Pay these charges in full by June 30, 2023 Two months of the annual tuition is nonrefundable No discount if awarded financial aid Payment Plan Two Two payments of each by June 30th and December 1st Two months of the annual tuition is nonrefundable Two payments of each by June 30th and 1.5% discount will be given for this semi-annual payment No discount if awarded financial aid

-Daymont Dlan Top installment payments of pack No discount for this plan

-Payment Plan Ten installment payments ofeach No discount for this plan
+One Pay these charges in full by June 30, 2024 Two months of the annual tuition is nonrefundable 3 % discount No discount if awarded financial aid Payment Plan Two Two payments of each by June 30th and December 1st Two months of the annual tuition is nonrefundable 1.5% discount will be given for this semi-annual payment No discount if awarded financial aid Payment Plan Three Ten installment payments ofeach with nonrefundable two months due in advance (1 payment due June 1st to cover June 2025, 1 payment due July 1st to cover September 2024) .
+Remaining payments to be paid monthly October-May.
+No discount for this plan

-Three with nonrefundable two months due in

-advance (1 payment due June 1st to cover

-1 1

-June 2024, 1 payment due July 1st to cover

-September 2023) .
-Remaining payments to

-be paid monthly October-May.

-so paid morning october may.

-The manufact of the manual heiting is

-Two months of the annual tuition is
+Two months of the annual tuition is nonrefundable

-nonrefundable